Voting in the ADEM election will let you amplify your vote power by 100x. ADEM

 read more

 Tired of innumerate elected officials mismanaging the city?
-Support my campaign for Democratic County Central Committee.

 San Francisco just passed an increase to the fees on new office construction and it’s being sold as “$400 million for affordable housing.”
 In fact, of the $400 million, only $154 million is new revenue, and it’s spread out over20 years.
-That works out to only $8 million per year in new revenue (or about 30 units of subsidized housing1).
+That works out to only $8 million per year in new revenue (or about 30 units of subsidized housing).

 This comes at a cost of $300 million to GDP and over 1000 jobs lost over 20 years, and higher rents for nonprofits and businesses.
 We can build more low-income affordable housing by lowering barriers instead of killing the economy that employs San Franciscans and funds government services.